Where Did Humans Evolve?

 You’ve probably heard it said many times: Africa is the cradle of humankind.
 For the most part, this is true.
 Our immediate hominin ancestors evolved in Africa, and so too did our own genus, Homo.
 But what about our species, Homo sapiens?

 In the early 1900s, most scientists actually thought that Asia was the original homeland of Homo sapiens.
-There are several historical reasons why the focus slowly shifted to Africa but for the past 30 years, the origin of "modern" human biology and behavior has solidly been seen as originating on this continent .
+There are several historical reasons why the focus slowly shifted to Africa but for the past 30 years, the origin of "modern" human biology and behavior has solidly been seen as originating there.
 Most paleoanthropologists now believe that our species only started occupying Eurasia following dispersals out of Africa in the Late Pleistocene (128,000-12,000 years before present/b.p.).
-The archaic populations living there already, such as Homo erectus, are believed to have gone extinct when Homo sapiens spread throughout the globe (replacement scenario).
-And in this scenario, eastern Asia is viewed as more or less an "evolutionary backwater" in terms of human evolution, while Africa and Europe are at center stage.
+The archaic populations already living there, such as Homo erectus, Homo heidelbergensis, and Neanderthals are believed to have gone extinct when Homo sapiens spread throughout the globe (replacement scenario).
+And in this scenario, East Asia is viewed as an "evolutionary backwater" in terms of human evolution, while Africa and Europe are at center stage.

-The fossil records from China and Indonesia are very rich, and have been known since the late 1800s.
+The fossil records from China and Indonesia are very rich and have been known since the late 1800s.
 They tell a different story than the one proposed by the above so-called "Out of Africa" model.
-Most students of anthropology hear about "Multiregional Evolution" as an alternative to Out of Africa, e.g. .
+Most students of anthropology hear about "Multiregional Evolution" as an alternative to Out of Africa .
 It’s often misunderstood as proposing parallel evolution in different regions for local Homo sapiens populations through time.
-For this reason, it’s also often dismissed.
-Because how likely is it that "Asians" evolved separately but at the same rate and in the same direction as "Europeans" and "Africans" to lead to the unified human species today?
-But this is not what the idea of multiregionalism is proposing .
+For this reason, it’s also often dismissed because how likely is it that "Asians" evolved separately but at the same rate and in the same direction as "Europeans" and "Africans" to lead to the unified human species today?
+But this is not what the idea of multiregionalism is actually proposing .
 It is actually founded on the idea of gene flow among these populations – something that prevents two groups from splitting off and becoming separate species.
-So in reality the idea of multiregional evolution is a complex scenario involving some contribution of each regional group of pre-existing Homo populations to the evolution of local Homo sapiens in that region today, but it also very much expects that the evolutionary processes of natural selection, genetic drift, and especially gene flow shaped these populations.
-When understood that way, it makes sense that there was continuity between the earlier and later, immigrating populations within each region.
-That’s why the model is also known as Regional Continuity model.
-No region evolved in isolation, but also none faced complete replacement by dispersing Africans.
+So in reality the idea of multiregional evolution is a complex scenario involving some continuity through time in the genetic contribution of ancient populations in each region to the evolution of Homo sapiens in that region today, but it also very much expects that the evolutionary processes of natural selection, genetic drift, and especially gene flow shaped these populations.
+When understood that way, it makes sense that there was continuity between the earlier and later populations within each region.
+That’s why the model is also known as Regional Continuity model: no regional population evolved in isolation, nor did any face complete extinction and replacement by dispersing Africans.

 Looking Beyond Africa